 I was born in September 1967 and live in Swansea, South Wales, where I am slave to two rescue cats, Honey and Bumble.

-My mum's Welsh; my father was Flemish (from Belgium).
+My mum was Welsh (born in Carmarthen); my father was Flemish (from Belgium).
 I was born and brought up in England (Dartford, Kent), and have lived in four different countries - (including The Czech Republic and Greece) - so I tend to be internationalist in my thinking.
-I speak - or, rather, understand - several European languages (I'm improving my intermediate Italian via an online course at the moment).
+I speak - or, rather, understand - several European languages (I want to improve my French and Italian in future).

-I was educated partly at Dartford Grammar School, various London colleges and the University of Sheffield (I have a degree in English literature + a PGCE-PCET), but largely by the
+I was educated partly at Dartford Grammar School, various London colleges and the University of Sheffield (I have a degree in English literature + a PGCE-PCET).

 I am a (former) college teacher and occasional freelance journalist, (for Your Cat, The Cat, The Guardian, www.thedailymews.com) but mainly make a living now via my own successful online editing and proof reading agency (which has 200+ freelance employees and operates internationally).
 Not much money in the writing of fiction!